Djokovic faces deportation as Australia revokes visa again

 Djokovic’s lawyers would need to go before a duty judge of the Federal Circuit and Family Court, or a higher judge of the Federal Court, to get two urgent orders.
 One order would be an injunction preventing his deportation, such as what he won in court last week.
 The second would force Hawke to grant Djokovic a visa to play.

-“Very rarely do the courts order a member of the executive government to grant a visa,” Bone said.
+”That second order is almost not precedented,” Bone said. ”Very rarely do the courts order a member of the executive government to grant a visa.”

 Jacqui Lambie, an influential independent senator, argued that Djokovic should be sent packing if he had broken Australia’s vaccine rules.
 But hours before the visa cancellation was announced, she complained about how long Hawke was taking to reach a decision.